Eslam-Samir-Ragab/Sequence-database-curator/README.md

 # database_curator
-This program can curate nucleotide and/or protein databases from redundant and partial redundant seqeunces for a specific gene
+This program can curate nucleotide and/or protein databases from redundant and partial redundant seqeunces for a specific gene and /or any groups of genes